Ecological Perspective of Developmental Psychology

 Urie Bronfenbrenner's Ecological systems theory

-3. The Exosystem- formal & informal social structures, which do not themselves contain the child, but indirectly influence microsystem. for example, Media, religious institutions, neighborhood, parent’s workplaces, parent’s friends and the mass media.
+3. The Exosystem- It refers to the larger social systems that the individual does not directly interact with but that still have an indirect impact on their development.
+These are formal & informal social structures, which do not themselves contain the child, but indirectly influence microsystem.
+For example, Media, religious institutions, neighborhood, parent’s workplaces, parent’s friends and the mass/ social media, government policies affecting schooling, local media coverage, or access to community resources.

 Leave a Reply